Coyote-31/eu4_mod_Royal_Eagle_UI/Royal_Eagle_UI/README.md

 ⛔ *This mod enhances a lot of UI and Map related things so it may be incompatible with other mods changing any .gui, .gfx files, images and sprites of the interface or map textures.*

+## 🚩 Disclaimer

+As I am *French* native my English may not be perfect !
+And I mainly work on this mod with a *1920x1080* screen in my native language.
+So you may encounter some weird things that I haven't seen if u have other *language* or *screen-size*.

+Don't hesitate to report bugs with screenshots, your language and screen-size specifications to help me fix it.
+And report preferably [`HERE`](https://github.com/Coyote-31/eu4_mod_Royal_Eagle_UI/issues).

 **Recommended mod :**
 [`The Great Exhibition`](https://steamcommunity.com/sharedfiles/filedetails/?id=2016264376)